Skip to main content

 - Mock external API calls

-- Use Prettier config in .prettierrc
+- Prettier config in .prettierrc

 - Max file length: 250 lines